Yangtze finless porpoise: Development

 Increased traffic, pollution, and habitat degradation of the river have contributed to population declines.
 The increased vessel traffic may cause death from propeller strikes, and the boat noise may mask the porpoise's ability to communicate with other porpoises, as well as hindering their biosonar which compromises foraging and locomotion.
 Porpoise mortality associated with vessel collisions has increased substantially in recent years, in contrast to mortality from by-catch.

 Widespread sand mining of the river and lake beds and banks has destroyed important habitats for porpoises and food items, as well as other environmental issues.
 This problem is especially serious in the Dongting and Poyang Lakes.
-There are currently four hundred million living along the river basin as well as thousands of factories, which together discharge tremendous quantities of domestic sewage and agricultural and industrial waste.
+There are currently 400 million people living along the river basin as well as thousands of factories, which together discharge tremendous quantities of domestic sewage and agricultural and industrial waste.
 It has not been proven that this impacts the Yangtze finless porpoise's health, fertility, or population.
 In April 2004, five porpoises died in Dongting Lake within a single week due to short-term exposure to pesticides, possibly in combination with long-term exposure to mercury and chromium.

 Dams have major effects on river and lake ecology, and inhibit access between the river and adjoining lakes or tributaries in the Yangtze, as well as affecting migrating prey items.
 The Three Gorges Dam in particular has altered and will continue to alter, downstream conditions in the Yangtze River and its connected/adjoining lakes.
-Construction of the Poyang Lake Dam likely to damage the remaining population severely.
+Construction of the Poyang Lake Dam is likely to damage the remaining population severely.